larpchronicles/rules/chronicles-rulebook.md

 ## Body _(aka Health Points)_

 ---
-Body is the measurement of a character's state of health, and is often referred to as "Health Points" or "Hit Points" in many RPG systems.
-All characters start with 10 Body, and gain more via the Toughness skill.
-Receiving any amount of Damage reduces the character's current Body.
-They can receive healing effects to increase their Body after taking Damage, but healing may never put them above their Maximum Body.
+Body is the measurement of a character's state of health, and is often referred to as "health points" or "hit points" in many game systems.
+All characters start with 10 Body and may gain more via the Toughness skill.
+Maximum Body refers to the highest amount of Body a character may have.
+This is a calculation based on default Body and ranks in the Toughness skill.
+Receiving any amount of damage reduces the character's current Body.
+They can receive healing effects to increase their Body after taking damage, but healing may never put them above their Maximum Body.

-## Alive
+## Conscious

 ---
-Any character with 1 or more current Body is Alive.
+Any character with 1 or more current Body is Conscious.

 ## Unconscious

 ---
 A character whose current Body is exactly 0 is considered Unconscious.
 A character who is Unconscious is unable to take any actions that require active thought or movement, and the character is considered helpless.
-Being Unconscious lasts for 1 minute, at the end of which time the character is returned to consciousness with 1 Body.
+Being Unconscious lasts for 1 minute, at the end of which time the character is returned to Conscious with 1 Body.
 If a character takes any additional damage while at 0 and Unconscious, they proceed to begin Bleeding Out.

 ## Bleeding Out (aka Dying)